Tinram/RND64/ReadMe.md

 Multi-threading has its own speed impacts, such as thread-waiting and data streams being combined.

+**... and seems to be 'slowing down':**

+... apparently on my i3-4170, courtesy of the Spectre/Meltdown kernel patches.

 ### Windows

 With Windows lacking `pv`, stream output speed is somewhat more difficult to assess.